-This section provides information on informed consent procedures for MTN-043.
-The study protocol includes one informed consent form (ICF) for covering both the mother and infant for screening, enrollment, off-site visits and long-term Storage.
-This section contains general and MTN-043 specific information and instructions for providing informed consent.
+This section contains general and MTN-042 specific information and instructions for providing informed consent.
 In addition, detailed guidance is provided for the standardized approach to the infant and mother informed consenting process that must be followed at all sites.